bevyengine/bevy/examples/README.md

 [Lines](../examples/3d/lines.rs) | Create a custom material to draw 3d lines [Load glTF](../examples/3d/load_gltf.rs) | Loads and renders a glTF file as a scene [Orthographic View](../examples/3d/orthographic.rs) | Shows how to create a 3D orthographic view (for isometric-look in games or CAD applications)
-[Parenting](../examples/3d/parenting.rs) | Demonstrates parent->child relationships and relative transformations
-[Physically Based Rendering](../examples/3d/pbr.rs) | Demonstrates use of Physically Based Rendering (PBR) properties [Render to Texture](../examples/3d/render_to_texture.rs) | Shows how to render to a texture, useful for mirrors, UI, or exporting images
+[Parallax Mapping](../examples/3d/parallax_mapping.rs) | Demonstrates use of a normal map and depth map for parallax mapping [Parenting](../examples/3d/parenting.rs) | Demonstrates parent->child relationships and relative transformations [Physically Based Rendering](../examples/3d/pbr.rs) | Demonstrates use of Physically Based Rendering (PBR) properties [Render to Texture](../examples/3d/render_to_texture.rs) | Shows how to render to a texture, useful for mirrors, UI, or exporting images